Is It OK to Ask Anyone, Even Celebrities, About Their Sexuality?

 No matter which way I looked at it, it was a lose-lose situation: It felt like an attempt to out me before I was ready or humiliate me for lying.
 It didn’t matter what I said.
 They already made their assumptions, and I wasn’t ready to give them the satisfaction of being right.
 Recalling that moment makes me wonder what it’s like to be closeted as a celebrity.
 I was asked a deeply personal question in front of six people who would then spread the news to the few hundred students at my high school.
 But what about celebrities, who must answer to millions?

 In March, model Kendall Jenner was asked about her sexuality by Vogue.
-The interviewer approached the subject in a roundabout way, asking for Jenner’s response to long-standing rumors that she might be gay because of her tomboy love for vintage cars and sneakers and her private, almost-invisible relationships with men—especially when compared to her sisters. (“I’m Pretty Sure Kendall Jenner Is Gay, and I Have Evidence for Days” read a 2017 Babe.net headline.)
+The interviewer approached the subject in a roundabout way, asking for Jenner’s response to long-standing rumors that she might be gay because of her tomboy love for vintage cars and sneakers and her private, almost-invisible relationships with men—especially when compared with her sisters. (“I’m Pretty Sure Kendall Jenner Is Gay, and I Have Evidence for Days” read a 2017 Babe.net headline.)
 Regardless of how it was asked, the question seemingly aimed to prod Jenner into giving a definitive answer about whether or not she was gay.
 She told Vogue no.

 Kendall Jenner’s answer—as with anyone’s answer about their sexuality—isn’t definitive.

 But Jenner’s answer—as with anyone’s answer about their sexuality—isn’t definitive.
-What she said in March might not be true today, next year, or decades from now.
-Sexuality is fluid, complex and ever-changing, and not simply defined and resolved in a one-time interaction.
-Besides, if, for instance, Jenner is gay or questioning her sexuality, she doesn’t owe that answer to anyone—and asking her only fuels our ever-growing receipts culture and tempts toxic trolls to use Jenner’s words to frame her as a liar.
+What she said in March might not be true today, next year or decades from now.
+Sexuality is fluid, complex and ever-changing, and not simply defined and resolved in a onetime interaction.
+Besides, if Jenner is gay or questioning her sexuality, she doesn’t owe that answer to anyone—and asking her only fuels our ever-growing receipts culture and tempts toxic trolls to use Jenner’s words to frame her as a liar.

 MORE: Why Does Pop Culture Asexualize and Hypersexualize Gay Asian Men?